Eduardo Rodríguez (left-handed pitcher): 2018

 Rodríguez began the 2018 Boston Red Sox season as a member of the starting rotation.
 He made five starts in April, compiling a 3–0 record, plus two no decisions.
 On July 15, he was placed on the disabled list due to a right ankle sprain.
 At that point in the season, Rodríguez had an 11–3 record with 3.44 ERA in 104 2/3 innings of work spanning 19 starts.
 On August 20, he was sent on a rehabilitation assignment with the Double-A Portland Sea Dogs.
-Rodríguez was actived from the disabled list on September 1.
+Rodríguez was activated from the disabled list on September 1.
 With Boston during the regular season, Rodríguez made 27 appearances (23 starts) with a 3.82 ERA and 13–5 record with 146 strikeouts in 129 2/3 innings.
 In the postseason, Rodríguez made two appearances in the ALDS and two appearances in the ALCS, all in relief, allowing two hits and three runs in 3 2/3 innings.
 He started Game 4 of the World Series against the Los Angeles Dodgers, pitching 5 2/3 innings while allowing four runs on four hits and two walks with six strikeouts, receiving a no decision as Boston came from behind to win, 9–6.
 The Red Sox went on to win the series in five games.

 2019

 Rodríguez returned to the 2019 Red Sox as a starter, making 34 appearances, all starts.
-From April 24 to September 24, he had a record of 18-4, best in the A.L.
+From April 24 to September 24, he had a record of 18–4, best in the A.L.
 He compiled a record of 19–6 with 3.81 ERA while striking out 213 in 203 1/3 innings.
 While Rodríguez had a chance for a 20-win season, his start for Boston on the final day of the regular season resulted in a no decision.
 In 2019 Cy Young Award voting for the American League, Rodríguez finished sixth, garnering three fourth-place votes and two fifth-place votes.